hakanayata/refuel-tracker/README.md

 ## Description: Web-based app built with python, js, and bootstrap

-This web application was made as a [final project](https://cs50.harvard.edu/x/2022/project/) for the [Harvard's Introduction to Computer Science](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x) course.
-The goal was stitching together all of the languages learned during the course and building full fledged web application.
+This web application was made as a [final project](https://cs50.harvard.edu/x/2022/project/) for [Harvard's Introduction to Computer Science](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x) course.
+The goal was to stitch together all of the languages learned during the course and build a full-fledged web application.

 Refuel Tracker App obliges users to keep track of the fuel consumption of their vehicles.